 - Only pay personal income tax, not business income tax as well

-- No cost to form
+- No or low-cost to form

 - Fully responsible for debt and lawsuits